Special Events on Nantucket

 - Any event up to 250 participants that is hosted by an individual, group, and or organization that will impact access to public property, impact business activity, and or potentially impact the safety of residents and visitors.

 - Any event over 250 people on Public Property requires a separate Public Assembly application.
-Please fill out a special event application and contact Marina Dzvonik, Special Events Coordinator, promptly if you are planning an event requiring a Public Assembly permit.
+Please fill out a special event application and contact the Town's Events Coordinator, Marina Dzvonik, promptly if you are planning an event requiring a Public Assembly permit.

 Examples of events that would need to be permitted include but are not limited to: